 Future directions for disruptive technologies

-As disruptive technologies can play a more important role in our day-to-day activities, they will have significant impacts on people and societies.
-Based on what the guest editor team and selected authors have observed, we have the following insights as follows.
+As disruptive technologies can play an important role in our day-to-day activities, they will have significant impacts on people and societies.
+Based on the guest editor team and selected authors observations, we have the following insights as follows.

 Integrated forms of disruptive technologies in a growing number of sectors and services – As there are more services offered by Artificial Intelligence (AI), Internet of Things (IoT), Big Data and Blockchain, the integrated forms of such services will be more available and pervasive to our day-to-day lives.
-What has happened between the Year 2019 and 2021 - the main difference includes the frequent usage of remote meeting tools and remote working.
+What has happened between the Year 2019 and 2021 - the main difference includes the frequent use of remote meeting tools and remote working.
 The integrated forms of disruptive technologies can enhance the quality of remote meetings and working efficiency.

 More adoption in a growing number of sectors – As all the selected groups of authors have demonstrated, disruptive technologies have been used extensively in banking, manufacturing, healthcare, real estate, food, automobile, SMEs, tourism, smart cities and business sectors.
 They will be increasingly used with growing levels of importance across different sectors.

-The possibility of revolutionizing digital transformation - While more services and data can be integrated to produce greater impacts.
+The possibility of revolutionizing digital transformation - While more services and data can be integrated to produce a greater impact.
 This is particularly true for smart cities, where transportation, healthcare, financial and education data can be linked and may provide more services and greater capabilities than a single service that disruptive technologies offer.
 Predictive modeling has increased their overall quality and accuracy.
 Services can be offered in real-time.
 Therefore, all these existing and new establishments can provide a pathway for revolutionizing digital transformation.

-Challenges of using disruptive technologies – Challenges such as the ethics of handling sensitive data should be closely aligned with the improved version of GDPR and legislation.
+Challenges of using disruptive technologies – Challenges such as the ethics of handling sensitive data should be closely aligned with the regional data protection legislation.
 Privacy and security for both users and data should be greatly enhanced and integrated with disruptive technologies.

 Conclusion